hmjkim/BaekGu-Game/README.md

     - 🚪 To stand in front of the door (❕).
     - 🗝️ A key in your inventory to unlock the way.
     - ⭐️ Full Exp level (varies by level).

-Your ultimate objective:
-Defeat the boss who is holding Haru captive and bring him back home to your loving family!!!!!
-Your journey may be filled with dangers, but with your sharp senses and loyalty, you are Haru's only hope.

 ## Authors